 Why do the symptoms of a paraneoplastic neurologic disorder appear before cancer is diagnosed?

 The symptoms of a paraneoplastic neurologic disorder are caused by the presence of a cancerous tumor.
-At first, the tumor is often too small to be detected.
-Even though the tumor is small, the body responds by producing cancer-fighting antibodies or white blood cells known as T cells.
-Researchers believe these disorders occur when the body mistakenly attacks normal cells in the nervous system.
-Two-thirds of patients with a paraneoplastic neurologic disorder develop neurologic symptoms before any cancer is detected.
+At first, the tumor is too small to be detected.
+The body starts to respond by producing cancer-fighting antibodies or white blood cells known as T cells.
+Researchers believe paraneoplastic neurologic disorder occur when the body mistakenly attacks normal cells in the nervous system.
+Two-thirds of patients develop neurologic symptoms before any cancer is detected.